-Word-of-mouth tip: Snapchat has grown massively in popularity, taking over Instagram and Twitter as people’s preferred social media platform to gain real-life insight into a person or a product story.
+Word-of-mouth tip: Snapchat has grown massively in popularity, taking over Instagram and Twitter as people’s preferred social media platforms to gain real-life insight into a person or a product story.
 Brands should leverage Snapchat’s brand of authenticity to create interesting content that can easily go viral and keeps customers constantly refreshing their feeds for more.

-So how did Taco Bell achieve it’s popularity again?
+So how did Taco Bell achieve its popularity again?

 - Took note of trends like health-conscious food and created a line to cater to that